 A report released earlier this month by the Governors Highway Safety Association (GHSA) reveals that pedestrian fatalities increased during the first six months of 2010, by seven, from 1,884 to 1,891.

-The increase is small 0.4 percent but is notable because overall traffic fatalities during this period were significantly down, and it comes on the heels of four straight years … Read the rest
+The increase is small 0.4 percent but is notable because overall traffic fatalities during this period were significantly down, and it comes on the heels of four straight years of steady declines in pedestrian deaths.
+If the second six months of 2010 also show no significant change, this will be the first year of increase or no progress after four years of decline.

 On January 11th, 2011, the New York City Buildings Department announced that there was a 28% decrease in construction-related accidents in New York City in 2010 when compared to the previous year.

 The U.S. Consumer Product Safety Commission (CPSC) has recalled more than 11 million dangerous cribs since 2007.
 Detaching drop-side rails were associated with at least 32 infant suffocation and strangulation deaths since 2000.
 Additional deaths have occurred due to faulty or defective hardware.
 Federal crib standards had not been updated in nearly 30 years.
-But finally on December 28th, 2010 … Read the rest
+But finally on December 28th, 2010 the CPSC approved new mandatory standards for full-size and non-full-size baby cribs.

 The Insurance Institute for Highway Safety’s TOP SAFETY PICK award recognizes vehicles that do the best job of protecting people in front, side, rollover, and rear crashes based on good ratings in Institute tests.
 The winners offer a higher level of protection than federal safety standards require.